-Students at MPW are growing up in an increasingly complex world and living their lives seamlessly on and offline.
+Students at MPW are growing up in an increasingly complex world and living their lives seamlessly both online and offline.
 This presents many positive and exciting opportunities, but also challenges and risks.
-In this environment, children and young people need to know how to be safe and healthy, and how to manage their academic, personal and social lives in a positive way.
-RSE is not about encouraging young people to become sexually active, nor is it about promoting any particular lifestyle of relationship choice.
-Our RSE curriculum aims to empower our students to understand their bodies, to reflect on their relationship values and to be able to openly discuss relationships and sex.
+In this environment, children and young people need to know how to be safe and healthy, and how to manage their personal and social lives in a positive way.
+RSHE is not about encouraging young people to become sexually active, nor is it about promoting any particular lifestyle of relationship choice.
+Our RSHE curriculum aims to empower our students to understand their bodies, to reflect on their relationship values and to be able to openly discuss relationships and sex.

-The topics covered within the RSE curriculum are wide-ranging and, at times, there may be understandable and legitimate areas of contention.
-This policy is designed to outline the purpose and content of RSE, whilst ensuring that all of the compulsory subject content is age appropriate and differentiated to the needs of our students.
+The topics covered within the RSHE curriculum are wide-ranging and, at times, there may be understandable and legitimate areas of contention.
+This policy is designed to outline the purpose and content of RSHE, whilst ensuring that all the compulsory subject content is age appropriate and differentiated to the needs of our students.

-The curriculum will build on the knowledge acquired at earlier years and develop further students' understanding of health, with an increased focus on risk areas such as drugs and alcohol, as well as introducing knowledge about intimate relationships and sex.
+The curriculum will build on the knowledge already acquired and develop further students' understanding of health, with an increased focus on risk areas such as drugs and alcohol, as well as introducing knowledge about intimate relationships and sex.
 Teaching about mental wellbeing is central to these subjects.
 We know that children and young people are increasingly experiencing challenges, and that young people are at particular risk of feeling lonely.
-Our RSE curriculum aims to give them the knowledge and capability to take care of themselves and receive support if problems arise.
+Our RSHE curriculum aims to give them the knowledge and capability to take care of themselves and receive support if problems arise.

-All of this content supports the wider work at MPW in helping to foster student wellbeing and develop resilience and character that we know are fundamental to students being happy, successful and productive members of society.
-Central to this is students' ability to believe that they can achieve goals, both academic and personal; to stick to tasks that will help them achieve those goals, even when the reward may be distant or uncertain; and to recover from knocks and challenging periods in their lives.
+All this content supports the wider work at MPW in helping to foster student wellbeing and develop resilience and character that we believe are fundamental to students being happy, successful and productive members of society.
 The content will be delivered within our wider programme of Personal, Social, Health and Economic (PSHE) Education.
 As such, this policy document should be read alongside our PSHE Policy and PSHE Curriculum documents.

-2 Definition of "RSE"
+2 Definition of "RSHE"

-For the purpose of this policy, "Relationships and Sex Education" is defined as teaching students about the emotional, social and physical aspects of growing up, relationships, sex, human sexuality and sexual health.
-It should equip children and young people with the information, skills and values to have safe, fulfilling and enjoyable relationships and to take responsibility for their sexual health and wellbeing.
+For the purposes of this policy, "Relationships, Sex and Health Education" is defined as teaching students about the emotional, social and physical aspects of growing up, relationships, sex, human sexuality and sexual health.
+It should equip young people with the information, skills and values to have safe, fulfilling and enjoyable relationships and to take responsibility for their sexual health and wellbeing.